Webmecanik/mautic-gotowebinar-bundle/README.md

-# webmecanik/mautic-goto-plugin

-Mautic Goto Plugin

-> using many of MauticCitrixBundle
+# M5 port of MauticCitrixBundle

+Mautic GotoWebinar Plugin

 > Plugin reuses configuration keys provided by MauticCitrixBundle for simplicity

+This is definitely not nice.
+It's just a port with minimal improvements.
+The only thing well improved is the API client